What is the Friendship Force of the National Capital Area (FFNCA)?

 - We also organize events for members and people interested in learning about Friendship Force, such as a picnic, informational meetings, meals at ethnic restaurants, visits to museums, and more.

-Hosting Inbound Exchanges
+Hosting Inbound Journeys

 - Our members host one or more of the members of the group